Strophox/tetro-tui/README.md

 ## Known Issues

+- The README is too big.
+Well... rather the documentation of `tetrs_engine` is disproportionately too small.
-- Buttons pressed in-game, held, and unpressed in the Pause menu do not register as unpressed in-game.
+- [bug] Buttons pressed in-game, held, and unpressed in the Pause menu do not register as unpressed in-game.

+## Performance Considerations

+> [!IMPORTANT]
+> This part is fairly informal.
+Benchmarking is yet to be done.

+We list considerations regarding perfomance of both the tetrs engine and TUI:
+* Being written in Rust, there is already a certain assumption that overall program performance should suffice for modern use cases, especially/specifically given the small scope of the game.
+* The underlying engine was developed with a mental model of: "make the underlying game logic work with the minimum X needed."
+  * Certain frontend features, out of vast convenience, do demand 'unnecessary' additions, such as the `Feedback` mechanism to effectively render hard drop-, line clear- and piece locking effects.
+  * Given a client of the tetrs engine, its 'modding' features may be (ab)used to arbitrarily degrade performance.
+* The TUI frontend seems to generally have been bottlenecked by I/O operations.
+  * The current implementation therefore employs a 'cached renderer' which computes the diff between two frames to be rendered and only redraws characters in the terminal which change.

+## Provenance

+100% human-grown spaghetti code

 ## Future Work

-- The game snapshot functionality is limited to restoring the board and the pieces that are yet to be played - with notable exception of when taking a snapshot after pressing hold for the first time until a piece is locked.
-This bug should be fixed, or ideally, the functionality generalized to be able to take a snapshot of any game mode.
-- Comprehensiveness of project README.
-  - Many small details of the `tetrs_engine` are not properly explained (e.g. the initial rotation mechanic, which allows spawning a piece immediately rotated if a rotation button was held).
 - FIXMEs in the code base.
-- General improvements to the tetrs engine.
+- General improvements to the tetrs engine:
   - Better API documentation (`cargo doc --open`).
-  - Better internal (implementation) documentation.
+  - Better implementation/code comments.
   - Refactor of complicated systems (e.g. locking).
-  - *(Ideally)* Prove panic-freedom of `Game::update`.
+  - *(In an ideal world.)* Certainty of panic-freedom of `Game::update` (without use of mods).
-- General improvements to the terminal application.
-  - Make menu code less ad-hoc (code duplication, hidden panics).
-  - Better internal documentation.

-A personal goal would be to (at least partially) amend these problems, step-by-step.
+- Better code comments for TUI in case it ever does get improved / refactored.
+- List of `tetrs_engine` features?...
+  - Small but attractive details of the `tetrs_engine` are not properly explained, e.g., an available *initial rotation system* which allows a piece to spawn already rotated if a rotation button was being held.

-## Performance Considerations
+## Contributions

-This part is fairly informal.
-Nonetheless we list some considerations regarding perfomance of both the tetrs engine and TUI:
-* Being written in Rust, there is already an certain assumption that overall program performance is likely not going to be an issue for most use cases, given the generally small scope of the underlying game.
-* Informally, the implementation of the game engine was developed with a principle of "not adding more than what is really needed to make the game and some basic frontend features work."
-  * E.g. the game is updated by looking up one of a bounded number of available immediately upcoming events, and handling the next event.
-  * `for`-loops should generally run in a constant time of iterations, probably in the order of `10^2`.
-  * Given a client of the tetrs engine, the 'modding' features `Game::add_modifier` may be used to degrade performance. `Game::add_modifier` allows a client to add arbitrary modifiers in the form of closures, which may inspect and modify game state at various points (e.g. before and after handling of an internal game event).
-It is therefore up to the modder to ensure the modifier does not incur an unmanageable performance cost.
-* Informally, the frontend seems to be bottlenecked by I/O operations.
-This is taken care of as best as possible;
-  * The current implementation of a 'cached renderer' computes a new 'frame' to draw (into the terminal).
-It then proceeds to diff the new frame with the preceding, old frame and figures out the actual cells which need to be redraw to achieve the required result.
+Issues are especially welcome to help round off any sharp edges on this project!
+Though it should be noted that the TUI itself - in principle - is a 'proof-of-concept' and not initially intended to be greatly expanded upon with continually complex features at this point (but there's no harm in opening an issue anyway!)

 # Project Highlights

-While the [2009 Tetris Guideline](https://tetris.wiki/Tetris_Guideline) serves as good inspiration, I ended up doing a lot of amateur research into a variety of game details present in modern games online (thank you [Tetris Wiki](https://tetris.wiki/) and [HardDrop](https://harddrop.com/wiki)!) and also by getting some help from asking people.
+I wanted to get things right, in a way that felt right to me even if I knew all of the game's context/history.

+A [2009 Tetris Guideline](https://tetris.wiki/Tetris_Guideline) served as basic inspiration but wasn't very enlightening on many mechanics.
+The bulk of information came from amateur online research into as many of the game's details 'vanilla' mechanics as possible.
+(Thank you, [Tetris Wiki](https://tetris.wiki/) and [HardDrop](https://harddrop.com/wiki)!)
+I also got some help from people;
-I'd particularly like to thank the following people:
+I'd like to thank in particular:
 - **GrBtAce**, **KonSola5** and **bennxt** for helping me with my questions early in development :-)
-- **Dunspixel** for the O-spin inspiration,
+- **Dunspixel** for the O-spin inspiration
-- and **madkiwi** for advice regarding 4wide 6res layouts.
+- **madkiwi** for advice regarding 4wide 6res layouts

-In the following I detail various interesting concepts I tackled on my way to bringing this project to life - I was essentially new to the Tetris Community and couldn't remember playing it for more than a couple minutes (in the last decade), so I had to figure all this out from scratch!
+The following sections detail various aspects I found to be the most interesting to tackle while working on this projec!

 ## Tetromino Generation

-[Tetromino generators are interesting](https://simon.lc/the-history-of-tetris-randomizers), and a core part of the game.
+[The random generation of Tetrominos](https://simon.lc/the-history-of-tetris-randomizers) is interesting (and a beginner-friendly place to re-invent the wheel).

-A trivial generator chooses tetrominos *uniformly at random*.
+The canonical way to generate a random sequence of tetrominos is to do so *uniformly at random*.
-This already works decent for a playable game.
+This makes for a playable game, although there are several 'issues'.

-However, typically players tend to get very frustrated when they don't get "the pieces they need" for a while.
-*(\*There's even a term for not getting an `I`-piece for an extended period of time: Drought.)*
+- One could get the same piece many times in a row.
+- One could *not* get a given piece, for quite a while.
+(This is an issue even for better-balanced randomizers, where players may feel like they're surviving a 'drought' for a certain piece.)

-In modern games, the *bag-based generation system* is ubiquitous;
+In modern games, the *bag* randomizer is ubiquitous;
-The system simply takes all 7 pieces once, hands them out in random order, repeat.
+This system takes all 7 pieces once (the 'bag'), then hands those out in random order, rinse and repeat.

-It's quite nice knowing an `I` piece will come after 12 pieces, every time.
-One may even start strategizing and counting where one bag ends and the next starts.
+- Even in the worst case it is guaranteed that an `I` piece will come after 12 pieces.
+With this system one can relatively easily keep track of where one 'bag' starts and ends.

-It also takes a bit of the "fun" out of the randomness.
+- Subjectively and arguably, this system over-determines the pieces a player will receive in their game: They will always receive the exact same number of each tetromino variant.

-An alternative that seems to work well is *recency-based generation*:
+An alternative that seems to work well is a *recency-based* randomizer;
-Remember the last time each piece was generated and when choosing the next one randomly, do so weighted by when each one was last seen so it is more likely to choose a piece not played in a while.
+Remember the last time each tetromino type was generated as a number - when choosing the next piece randomly, do so weighted by this number to increase the likelihood of choosing one that was long ago.

-This preserves "possibly complete randomness" in the sense that *any* piece may be generated at any time, while still mitigating droughts.
+- This preserves "possibly complete randomness" in the sense that *any* piece may be generated at any time - it's just much less likely.

-Unlike bag it possibly provides a more continuous "gut feeling" of what piece(s) might come next, where in bag the order upon refill really *is* completely random.
+- This system is strongly biased to mitigate droughts and same pieces in sequence without setting a fixed number of each tetromino type to be generated.

 ## Ocular Rotation System

 > "[tetris has a great rotation system and is not flawed at all](https://www.youtube.com/watch?v=_qaEknA81Iw)"

-— *said no one ever, not even [the creator of Tetris himself](https://youtu.be/6YhkkyXydNI?si=jbVwfNtfl5yFh9Gk&t=674).*
+— *said no one ever, after seeing the Super Rotation System, not even [the creator of Tetris himself](https://youtu.be/6YhkkyXydNI?si=jbVwfNtfl5yFh9Gk&t=674).*

-That's a bit harsh of course, considering the sheer size of the franchise and range of players coming from all sorts of niches and previous game versions, which the official *Super Rotation System* somehow [gets its job done](https://www.youtube.com/watch?v=dgt1kWq2_7c)™ - nevertheless it was *the* mechanic I wanted to redo even before starting this project.
+Despite its notorious quirks, the official and standardize *Super Rotation System* somehow [gets its job done](https://www.youtube.com/watch?v=dgt1kWq2_7c).
+The responsibility it bears is immensive given the size of the franchise and variety of players.

+But quirks it *does* have, so many that I did think a remake was overdue.

 <details>